zhjtwx/BATNet/README.md

 This dataset contains preprocessed bilateral adipose patches extracted from the independent holdout cohort.
 It is designed for validating the BAT classification module only.
 #### Complete CT Dataset (n = 10)
 This dataset contains complete chest CT scans in NIfTI format together with their corresponding lung masks.
 It enables end-to-end validation of the full BATNet pipeline, including adipose tissue segmentation, patch extraction, and BAT classification.
-#### Download
-The validation dataset can be downloaded from Zenodo: https://zenodo.org/records/17541503/files/data.zip?download=1;
-##### Password: batnet
-After downloading and extracting the archive, place the data directory in the BATNet project root.

 #### Directory Structure of Validation Datasets
 ```bash
 BATNet/